cloudify-cosmo/docs.getcloudify.org/content/manager/packaging-blueprints.md

 weight: 350
 ---

 A Blueprint can contain multiple files.
 These files can reside under a single directory with subdirectories or an archive.
-While Cloudify's CLI can take care of archiving process for you during the [upload process]({{< relref "manager/upload-blueprint.md" >}}), you might want to create archives prior to uploading the blueprint so that you can keep them in a fileserver, upload them via Cloudify's Web UI or send them to others.
+While Cloudify's CLI can take care of archiving process for you during the [upload process]({{ relRef("manager/upload-blueprint.md") }}), you might want to create archives prior to uploading the blueprint so that you can keep them in a fileserver, upload them via Cloudify's Web UI or send them to others.

 There are 2 methods for uploading a blueprint: